Q: Are there specific steps I should take to prepare for enrollment in Medicare?

 Part B is not free, and if you’re automatically enrolled in Medicare when you turn 65 and you want to decline Part B, you must contact Medicare.
 Instructions on how to decline Part B will be included in the materials sent to you three months before you turn 65.

 (It’s not recommended that you decline Part B unless you have outpatient coverage from your current employer or your spouse’s current employer.
 Part A only covers hospital charges, so it’s not considered sufficient as a sole source of coverage, and there’s a late enrollment penalty for Part B and limited enrollment windows if you initially decline coverage without having employer-sponsored coverage in place.)

 The same seven-month enrollment window applies to Medicare Part D prescription drug plans, but enrollment in those is not automatic.

 You can use Medicare’s plan finder tool to see which available plan will provide the best coverage for the medications you take, and then you’ll need to enroll in the plan you select.
 (You can generally do this online, over the phone, or with a paper application.)

 Once you’re enrolled in Parts A and B, you have a six-month window during which you can enroll in a Medigap plan.

-You’ll need to manually cancel your individual market coverage – it won’t cancel automatically
+You’ll need to manually cancel your individual-market coverage.

 If you’ve got private coverage in the under-65 market, be aware that you’ll need to cancel your previous coverage once you’ve enrolled in Medicare.
 Talk with your carrier or broker about this to make sure that you don’t double-pay for coverage you don’t need, and to make sure you don’t inadvertently cancel your coverage too soon and end up with a gap in coverage.